Adjusting RV Trailer Brakes

 spin freely with no apparent drag to slow it down.
 A slight scraping noise is normal as the wheel turns.

 Congratulations, you have successfully adjusted your own trailer brakes ... that wasn't so bad, was

 Brakes worn out?

-It can be more cost effective to replace the entire backing plate assembly than to replace the brake shoes
+It can be more cost effective to replace the entire trailer electric brake assembly than to replace the brake shoes

 alone.
 A new backing plate assembly will give you a new magnet as well and all new springs, etc. Also, they

 are easier to install ... simply remove the four bolts holding it on and disconnect two wires.